cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    algorithms.

 1. Generate, host, and view the API documentation website for the starter code provided with this tutorial.
+   Use `cs1302-default-methods-doc` as the name of the symbolic link.

+1. Look through the documentation website you just created.
+You might notice that the page for the `Encryptable` interface lists all known implementing classes just below the interface name near the top of the page.

 ### Modifying an Interface

-Since a class that implements an interface **must** implement all methods of the interface, any change to an interface has a direct impact on all implementing classes.
+Since a conrete (i.e., instantiable) class that implements an interface **must** implement all methods of the interface, any change to an interface has a direct impact on all implementing classes.
 Therefore, the decision to modify an interface should not be taken lightly.
 Imagine if Oracle decided to add a few methods to a Java interface used by millions of programmers around the world.
-This decision would have a direct impact on all of those developers.
+This decision would have a direct impact on all of those developers!

-1. To see the impact of such a change on a **much** smaller scale, uncomment the method `getState` and the `State` enumeration in the `Encryptable` interface.
+1. To see the impact of such a change on a **much** smaller scale, go to the source code for the `Encryptable` interface and uncomment the `getState` method along with the `State` enumeration.

 1. Compile the `Encryptable` interface using `bin` as the default directory for compiled code.
-If you added the code correctly in the previous step, there should be no syntax errors.
+If you uncommented the code correctly in the previous step, there should be no syntax errors.

 1. Compile `BasicSecret.java`, `Secret.java`, and `SuperSecret.java`.